 Federal Aviation Administration (FAA) also revised applicable sections of 14 CFR parts

 91 subpart K

 provide a means for crediting the training, testing, and checking accomplished in flight simulators and flight training devices (FTD) toward the

 flight training requirements of those parts.
 The adoption of part

-operators to pursue training alternatives not previously available
+operators to pursue training alternatives not previously available under the regulations.
+Part

-142 has made the use of training centers by operators more widely accepted as an alternative means of providing training to its employees.
+made the use of training centers by operators more widely accepted as an alternative means of providing training to its employees.

 NOTE: ďAlternative meansĒ as used in part

 in some cases been misunderstood and has been interpreted to mean that compliance with a training centerís approved courses will meet the training

 requirements required by the appropriate operating rules for an operator.
 This is not the case. ďAlternative meansĒ permits an operator to outsource or arrange

 to have its approved training conducted by a third party.
 It does not mean that an operator has an ďalternative meansĒ to meet the training approval requirements

 governing its particular operation.
 Programs approved in accordance with part

 not be used as an alternative means of satisfying the requirements of the appropriate operating rules as approved by the operatorís POI.

 B. TCPMs and POIs.
 As the use of training centers continues to increase, the interrelationship between a centerís TCPM and an operatorís POI

 have become increasingly important.
-When an operator wishes to use the services
+When an operator wishes to use the services of a part

-142 training center, the most common operational issues that POIs must resolveóand this section will addressóare outlined below:
+center, the most common operational issues that POIs must resolveóand this section will addressóare outlined below:

 1) Exactly what portion of the operatorís required crewmember training; checking, and/or testing will the center be authorized to conduct?

 2) What qualification requirements are necessary to enable training center flight instructors to conduct the requested training?
 (Refer to part